ricejasonf/cppnow17_nbdl/README.md

 ## Purpose of Talk

-  - Metaprogramming with Boost.Hana
+  - Metaprogramming with Boost.Hana (with a focus on Nbdl)
   - Library Structure
   - Demonstrate that C++ can do better than other languages including its former self
     - `C++ >`

-## Purpose of Library
+## Purpose of Nbdl

   - Manage state
   - Communicate changes in state